ArtCenter administers more than $22 million in scholarships per year.

 - Summer: March 1

 There is no GPA requirement for entering students.
 International students do not need to file a financial aid application.
 Students who miss the priority dates may still be considered for scholarships and other aid.

-Currently enrolled students may apply for scholarships or scholarship increases each term.
-Eligible students must have a minimum cumulative GPA of 3.00 (at ArtCenter) and must have a current FAFSA on file in the Financial Aid Office by the date of their department meeting for the term.
+Currently enrolled students may apply for scholarships through the Continuing Scholarship Review process.
+Although ArtCenter administers a number of named scholarships, to be considered, students currently need only apply for general scholarships.
+In order to participate in the Continuing Scholarship Review process, all students must have a minimum cumulative GPA of 3.00 (at ArtCenter).
+First term students may also apply.
+Domestic students must have a current FAFSA on file in the Financial Aid Office by the date of their department meeting for the term and demonstrate need.

 International students need only to submit their portfolios.